Who is screened for breast cancer?

 Women at higher than average risk of breast cancer due to a family history or inherited faulty gene can have screening from a younger age.
 If you think you might be at increased risk, speak to your GP.
 They can refer you to a genetic specialist, who will be able to assess your risk.
 Not everyone with a family history of cancer is at increased risk themselves.

-The National Institute for Health and Clinical Excellence (NICE) now recommends that women who have a moderate or high risk of breast cancer because of their family history should start having screening mammograms every year in their 40's.
+The National Institute for Health and Care Excellence (NICE) now recommends that women who have a moderate or high risk of breast cancer because of their family history should start having screening mammograms every year in their 40's.
 A joint NHS and Cancer Research UK study looked into mammography for women in their 40's with a significant family history of breast cancer.
 It found that yearly mammograms for women at an increased risk of breast cancer meant that cancers were diagnosed at an earlier stage and that it helped to save lives.

 If you are younger than 40 and at an increased risk of developing breast cancer, NICE recommends that you should be offered yearly MRI scans from the age of 30 or 40, depending on your level of risk.